MaxAnfilofyev/access-health-data/README.md

 - The main domain hosts the landing page and admin interface
 - Subdomains are dynamically mapped to tenant-specific content

-The middleware (`middleware.ts`) intelligently detects subdomains across various environments (local development, production, and Vercel preview deployments).
+The middleware (`middleware.ts`) intelligently detects subdomains across various environments (local development and production).

 ## Deployment

-This application is designed to be deployed on Vercel.
+This application is designed to be deployed on Cloudflare Pages.
 To deploy:

 1. Push your repository to GitHub
-2. Connect your repository to Vercel
+2. Connect your repository to Cloudflare Pages
-3. Configure environment variables
+3. Configure environment variables in Cloudflare dashboard
 4. Deploy

 For custom domains, make sure to:

-1. Add your root domain to Vercel
+1. Add your root domain to Cloudflare Pages
-2. Set up a wildcard DNS record (`*.yourdomain.com`) on Vercel
+2. Set up a wildcard DNS record (`*.yourdomain.com`) on Cloudflare